quicwg/multipath/draft-lmbdhk-quic-multipath.md

 server and client use non-zero length CIDs"}

 {{fig-example-path-close2}} illustrates an example of path closing when the client uses non-zero length CID while the server uses zero-length CID.
-Similar to the above example, in this case, we are going to close the first path.
-For the first path, the client's 1-RTT packets use DCID S2, which has a sequence number of 2, so the server can still use path identifier type 0x00 and a path_id=2 in its PATH_ABANDON frame.
-However, because the server now uses zero-length CID, the client needs to use path identifier type 0x01 with a path_id=2 in its PATH_ABANDON frame, which is different from the above example.
+Because there is a non-zero length CID in one direction, single packet number spaces are used.
+For the first path, the client's 1-RTT packets use DCID S2, which has a sequence number of 2.
+For the second path, the client's 1-RTT packets use DCID S3, which has a sequence number of 3.
+Again, in this case, the client is going to close the first path.
+Similar to the first path closing example, the server can still use path identifier type 0x00, and hence, a path_id 2 in its PATH_ABANDON frame.
+However, because the client now receives zero-length CID packets, it needs to use path identifier type 0x01, which identifies a path by the DCID sequence number of the packets it sends over that path, and hence, it uses a path_id 2 in its PATH_ABANDON frame.
 The server can readily close the first path when it receives the RETIRE_CONNECTION_ID frame from the client.
 However, since the client will not receive a RETIRE_CONNECTION_ID frame, after sending out RETIRE_CONNECTION_ID frame, the client waits for 3 RTO before closing the path.
-Note that single packet number spaces are used in both directions.

 ~~~
   Client                                                      Server